Elton John: Sexuality and family

-John had come out as bisexual in a 1976 interview with Rolling Stone, and in 1992 he told Rolling Stone in another interview that he was "quite comfortable about being gay".
+John had come out as bisexual in a 1976 interview with Rolling Stone.
+In 1992 he told Rolling Stone in another interview that he was "quite comfortable about being gay".

+In 1987 John won a libel case against The Sun newspaper, which published false allegations that he had had sex with rent boys.

-In 1993, John began a relationship with David Furnish, a former advertising executive and now filmmaker originally from Toronto.
-On 21 December 2005 (the day the Civil Partnership Act came into force), John and Furnish were among the first couples to form a civil partnership in the United Kingdom, which was held at the Windsor Guildhall.
-After same-sex marriage became legal in the United Kingdom in March 2014, John and Furnish married in Windsor, Berkshire, on 21 December 2014, the ninth anniversary of their civil partnership.
+In 1993 John began a relationship with David Furnish, a former advertising executive and now filmmaker originally from Toronto, Canada.
+On 21 December 2005 (the day the Civil Partnership Act came into force) John and Furnish were among the first couples to form a civil partnership in the United Kingdom, which was held at the Windsor Guildhall.
+After same-sex marriage became legal in England and Wales in March 2014, John and Furnish married in Windsor, Berkshire, on 21 December 2014, the ninth anniversary of their civil partnership.

+In 2009 John expressed his wish to adopt an HIV-positive boy from a Ukrainian orphanage, but officials refused, saying that John was too old for the child and that adoption by unmarried couples was not allowed (specifying that same-sex marriages were not legally recognised by Ukraine).

 John and Furnish have two sons.
-The elder, Zachary Jackson Levon Furnish-John, was born via surrogacy on 25 December 2010 in California.
-The younger, Elijah Joseph Daniel Furnish-John, was born on 11 January 2013 via the same surrogate.
-John also has 10 godchildren, including Sean Lennon, David and Victoria Beckham's sons Brooklyn and Romeo, Elizabeth Hurley's son Damian Hurley, and Seymour Stein's daughter.
+The elder, Zachary Jackson Levon Furnish-John, was born via surrogacy on 25 December 2010, in California.
+The younger, Elijah Joseph Daniel Furnish-John, was born on 11 January 2013, via the same surrogate.
+John also has ten godchildren, including: Sean Lennon; David and Victoria Beckham's sons Brooklyn and Romeo; Elizabeth Hurley's son Damian Hurley; and Seymour Stein's daughter.